alanng10/class-lang/Docue/Article/Sand/a.md

 Sand is park system program lang.

-Sand is used to make system program.
+Sand is tool to make system program.
-Sand is not used to make module that is executed on system program.
+Sand is not tool to make module that is executed on system program.

 Sand is a plat.
 The plat layers below System in info tech stack arch.